-The City of Yakima HUD-funded programs are available to all residents of the City of Yakima, depending upon their income eligibility.
+The City of Yakima's HUD-funded programs are available to all residents, depending upon their income eligibility.
 Currently, the City does not designate certain areas as eligible for program focus.
 In the past, the City did have "Neighborhood Revitalization Strategy Areas" (NRSA).
-That program is no longer active in the City of Yakima.
+That program is no longer active in the City.